The Most Expensive Words in Trading: "I Can’t Sell Now’”

 The CI Volatility View

 At CI Volatility, we treat every position as if we just opened it today.
-Would we still buy it now?
+Would we still enter this position today?